vladsaveliev/sequana/doc/userguide.rst

 ---------------------------------

 An even easier way is to use our graphical interface named **Sequanix**.
-A snapshot can be found in the :ref:`sequanix` section.
+A snapshot can be found in the :ref:`sequanix` section and a tutorial in :ref:`tutorial_sequanix`.